 - 4.1 Patterns of movement for people are integral to well-designed places.
 They include walking and cycling, access to facilities, employment and servicing, parking and the convenience of public transport.
 They contribute to making high quality places for people to enjoy.
-New developments should contribute towards well designed movement networks that make connections to destinations, places and communities, both within the site and beyond its boundaries. - 4.2 New developments should be designed with a clear layout and hierarchy of streets and other routes to assist people in finding find their way around so that journeys, particularly by foot or bicycle, are easy to make.
-It is expected that the design will need to meet the Council's adoption standards.
-Early engagement with the Local Highway Authority to agree the extent of the highways being offered for adoption is recommended. - 4.3 Manual for Streets 1 and 2 provides guidance for the planning, design, provision and approval of new streets, and modifications to existing ones.
+New developments should contribute towards well designed movement networks that make connections to destinations, places and communities, both within the site and beyond its boundaries. - 4.2 New developments should be designed with a clear layout and hierarchy of streets and other routes to assist people in finding find their way around so that journeys are easy to make.
+It is expected that the design will need to meet the Council's adoption standards and early engagement with the Local Highway Authority (LHA) to agree the extent of the highways being offered for adoption is recommended. - 4.3 Manual for Streets 1 and 2 provides guidance for the planning, design, provision and approval of new streets, and modifications to existing ones.
 The documents aim to increase quality of life through good design which creates more people-oriented streets.
 Developers should consult with the New Developments team to establish whether Manual for Streets 1 and 2 are appropriate for a particular site.
-Where it is deemed that advice in Manual for Streets 1 and 2 is not appropriate, schemes must be designed in accordance with the Design Manual for Roads and Bridges (DMRB) 2020 as well as the Local Highway Authority adoption standards.
-Similar consideration should apply to the emerging updated Manual for Streets which is anticipated in due course to replace Manual for Streets 1 and 2. - 4.4 Cycle Infrastructure Design LTN 1/20 supports the delivery of high-quality cycle infrastructure, and reflects current good practice, standards and legal requirements.
+Where it is deemed that advice in Manual for Streets 1 and 2 is not appropriate, schemes must be designed in accordance with the Design Manual for Roads and Bridges (DMRB) 2020 as well as the LHA's adoption standards. - 4.4 Cycle Infrastructure Design LTN 1/20 supports the delivery of high-quality cycle infrastructure, and reflects current good practice, standards and legal requirements.
 The Council has also developed the North Tyneside Cycling Design Guide.
-Proposed infrastructure must satisfy the requirements of these documents. - 4.5 High quality links with protected space for cycling would be expected on all routes within the development unless they conform to Quiet Street requirements.
-Cycle networks should provide a grid of routes across the site, with the aim of a mesh width of 250m.
-Refer to Section 14 of LTN1/20 for further information.
-The layout and provision of cycle infrastructure would be agreed on an individual basis to serve the needs of that development. - 4.6 The transport network offers great opportunities for increasing tree planting and the Council Tree Planting Strategy 2021-2024 seeks the design of schemes to increase tree planting.
+Proposed infrastructure must satisfy the requirements of these documents. - 4.5 High quality links with protected space for cycling would be expected on all routes within the development, unless they conform to Quiet Street requirements.
+Cycle networks should provide a grid of routes across the site, with the ultimate aim of a mesh width of 250m.
+Refer to Section 14 of LTN1/20 for further information. - 4.6 The transport network offers great opportunities for increasing tree planting and the Council Tree Planting Strategy 2021-2024 seeks the design of schemes to increase tree planting.
 This could be, but not limited to, highway renewal schemes, new highway schemes, major development and redevelopment that could provide additional tree planting.
-This approach is in accordance with the
+This approach is in accordance with the latest guidance from The National Planning Policy Framework (NPPF) (2021) that supports all new streets to be tree lined.